-During the 2021 financial year, the Remuneration Committee held four meetings and dealt with matters regarding the CEO's and other group management's bonus results for 2020, bonus criteria and salary audit for 2021, plus the implementation of a performance-based share savings program for employees for 2021.
+During the 2022 financial year, the Remuneration Committee held four meetings and dealt with matters regarding the CEO's and other group management's bonus results for 2021, bonus criteria and salary audit for 2022.
 See the table below for the attendance record.

-Board Member Meetings
+Board member Attendance

-Lennart Johansson 4/4
+Lennart Johansson 2/2

-Håkan Björklund 4/4
+Håkan Björklund 2/2

-Björn Odlander 4/4
+Björn Odlander 2/2

-CEO AND OTHER MEMBERS OF SENIOR MANAGEMENT
+CFO AND OTHER MEMBERS OF SENIOR MANAGEMENT

-The CEO is subordinate to the Board of Directors in the role, the CEO has as the primary task and responsibility to manage the company's ongoing management and day-to-day business operations of the company.
-The Board of Directors' Rules of Procedure and Instruction for the CEO stipulate which matters and issues the company's Board of Directors is to decide on and which decisions fall within the area of responsibilities of the CEO.
+The CEO is subordinate to the Board of Directors in the role, the CEO has as the primary task and responsibility to manage the Company's ongoing management and day-to-day business operations of the Company.
+The Board of Directors' Rules of Procedure and Instruction for the CEO stipulate which matters and issues the Company's Board of Directors is to decide on and which decisions fall within the area of responsibilities of the CEO.
 The CEO is also responsible for preparing reports and the requisite basis for decision-making in preparation of the Board of Directors meetings and presents the materials at the Board of Directors meetings.

 BONESUPPORT has a management team of nine, including the CEO.
-For further information about the CEO and other senior executives, please refer to pages 72-73 in the Annual Report.
+For further information about the CEO and other senior executives, please refer to pages 52-53 in the Annual Report.